khanhduong6b/khanhduong6b/README.md

 ### Hey!
 I'm Kelvin.
-Nice to see you .
-I am 4th-year student at STU
+Nice to see you.

-## I'm a passionate self-taught Full Stack Developer 🚀 from Viet Nam
+- 🔭 I’m currently working at Thanh Cong Securities where I learn about how I can build, deploy and manage big system.
+- 🌱 I’m passionate about serverless in AWS and Web3.
+- 🏆 I’m achieved an Overall Grand Prize at BUIDL Vietnam Hackathon.
+- 📝 I'm striving to increase my GitHub stats rating by contributing to blockchain open source.
+- ⚡ Fun fact: I read books, play the guitar, and play badminton!

 <div style="display: flex; position:relative">
    <a href="https://github.com/khanhduong6b">